Ridall is one of the many new names that came to England

 Anglo-Norman names are characterized by a multitude of spelling variations

 in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Riddell, Riddle, Riddall, Riddells, Ridel and others.

 Early Notables of the Ridall family (pre 1700)

-Another 39 words (3 lines of text) are included under the topic Early Ridall Notables in all our PDF Extended History products and printed products wherever possible.
+James Riddell (died 1674), was a Scottish merchant and manufacturer, the son of...
+Another 101 words (7 lines of text) are included under the topic Early Ridall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ridall family to Ireland